noahwooten05/multibmpres/README.md

 # MultiBMPRes Tool

-MultiBMPRes Tool is a C-based utility for managing bitmap resources in a binary resource file (`res.bin`).
+MultiBMPRes Tool is a C-based utility for managing bitmap resources in a binary resource file.
 It allows users to add, list, and retrieve bitmap resources efficiently.

 ## Features